What You Must Know to Avoid Financial Ruin & Get What You Deserve

 The hard truth is that traditional Medicare puts millions of people at risk of losing everything.
 Without additional insurance coverage to pay for the health care expenses that Medicare does not cover, an accident or critical illness is enough to bankrupt most people.
 Hospital, doctor and other medical expenses add up at a staggering rate, and there’s no escaping it without proper insurance.

-Interestingly, the Affordable Care Act law (aka, “Obamacare”) reformed the private health insurance industry and Medicaid, but not Medicare.
+Interestingly, the Affordable Care Act law (aka, “Obamacare”) reformed the private health insurance industry and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States...., but not Medicare.
 So, while poor people and people with private health insurance are protected from excessive medical bills, people with traditional Medicare are not.

 Nearly 3-in-10 traditional Medicare beneficiaries (10 million people) have some form of employer-sponsored insurance.
 However, the share of beneficiaries with employer-sponsored retiree coverage is in decline due to the number of organizations phasing out health care as a retiree benefit.